00-lucid/set-offline/README.md

 after apply, check created npm_packages folder in your project directory

-you can use npm_packages when move project in offline infra
+you can use npm_packages when project in offline infra

 like below
 ```